The 10 Books You Absolutely Must Read to Understand the History of Earth

 One of the dirty little secrets of evolution is mass extinction.
 In fact, most of the life you see around you on Earth only exists because, periodically, most species on Earth are wiped out by catastrophic events that kill off so many species that the world's food webs are left with huge gaps that new species can evolve to fill.
 Many people know about how mammals evolved in the wake of the mass extinction of dinosaurs, but that event was nothing compared to the "Great Dying," a mass extinction 250 million years ago that took out 95 percent of species on the planet.
 Here, geologist Benton describes this mass extinction — an event he's studied for decades — and explains how it happened, and why it took millions of years for the planet to recover.
 This is an incredible book, full of mega-volcanoes and weird life forms who disappeared eons ago.

-The 10 Books You Absolutely Must Read to Understand the History of Earth4.
-The Medea Hypothesis — Is Life on Earth Ultimately Self-Destructive?
+4. The Medea Hypothesis — Is Life on Earth Ultimately Self-Destructive?

 by Peter Ward